 Muscular strength is a muscle’s capacity to exert brute force against resistance.
 Your ability to bench press a barbell weighing 200 lbs. for one repetition is a measure of your muscular strength.
 In daily life, you need muscular strength to pick up a heavy box.

-Muscles are made up of different types of fibers called slow twitch—or type 1—and fast twitch—or type 2.
-Slow twitch fibers are responsible for endurance—the ability to go long on a treadmill or cycle.
-Fast twitch come in types A and B. Type A help you to endure a long sprint or carry a heavy object across the room, while type B are recruited for short, explosive moves, such as jumping or heaving a very heavy weight.
-According to exercise physiologist Jason Karp, Ph.D. on the IDEA Health and Fitness website, genetics determine what proportion of each fibers make up your muscles.
+Muscles are made up of different types of fibers called slow twitch -- or type 1 -- and fast twitch -- or type 2.
+Slow twitch fibers are responsible for endurance -- the ability to go long on a treadmill or cycle.
+Fast twitch fibers come in two types -- A and B. Type A are involved in both power and endurance -- for example, the ability to endure a long sprint or carry a heavy object across the room -- while type B are recruited for short, explosive moves, such as jumping or heaving a very heavy weight.

 Whether you emphasize strength or endurance training depends on your goals.
-If you are a bodybuilder or are looking to build muscle, then muscular strength should be your focus.
-Certain athletes, such as like power lifters, football players and rugby players, need strength and bulk to perform their sports.
+Certain athletes, such as power lifters, football players and rugby players, need strength and bulk to perform their sports.
 Athletes such as tennis players, basketball players and martial artists are best served by focusing on both endurance and strength training -- specifically type A fast twitch fibers.
-They need power in short spurts to return a shot or sprint down a court, but they do not want to build huge muscles that impede their agility.
-Endurance training is best for triathletes, distance runners and rowers, reports the Sports Fitness Advisor website.
+They need power in short spurts to return a shot or sprint down a court.
+Endurance training is best for triathletes, distance runners and rowers.